wsydney76/craft5-blade/README.md

 - `if` (mixed): Only use the cache when this is truthy.
 - `unless` (mixed): Only use the cache when this is falsey.

 Note: Uses Craft's TemplateCaches service under the hood, so (in theory) should behave the same, including cache invalidation.

+Cache fragments created via Twig and via Blade are interoperable: if both use the same cache key and are 'global', they refer to the same underlying Craft template cache entry and can be reused interchangeably.

 ### Accessing Craft Global Variables